GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 = Can I watch videos demonstrating the plugin? =

-Sure you can, there are videos demonstrating how to use Gato GraphQL in:
+Sure you can.
+There are videos demonstrating how to use Gato GraphQL in:

 - The [Demos](https://gatographql.com/demos) page on gatographql.com
 - The [@GatoGraphQL YouTube channel](https://www.youtube.com/@GatoGraphQL)